-Cast Iron authors Katie Painter and Marty Camberlango cook and farm in Boise.
+Cast Iron authors Katie Painter and Marty Camberlango cook and farm in Boise, Idaho.
 Marty is the owner and operator of City Gardens, and Katie directs Global Gardens, a non-profit farm for new immigrant farmers.
-We live TV-free.
+Our son, Rio, was born in March 2012.
 We like to grow our own food and cook together, and work on any number of other random do-it-yourself projects.
 We also like to hike and visit hot springs in our beautiful state of Idaho.
-We got a canoe for Christmas, so we’re really excited to start exploring in that, too.
-Read on for more about us!

 About Katie: I am originally from Maryland and have lived in a bunch of places, including Paraguay where I was a Peace Corps volunteer, Ecuador, Brazil, Florida, and Angola.
 I moved to Idaho for a job and am currently the coordinator for Global Gardens, an agriculture project for refugee farmers in Boise.
 I recently achieved local fame as the star of a television commercial featuring our project.

 More about Katie: